mcosovic/JuliaGrid.jl/docs/src/examples/observability.md

 ```@raw html
 <div style="text-align: center;">
     <img src="../../assets/observability/6bus_flow.svg" width="430"/>
-    <p>Figure 3: Flow observable islands in the 6-bus power system.</p>
+    <p>Figure 3: Flow-observable islands in the 6-bus power system.</p>
 </div>
 &nbsp;
 ```

-In addition to flow islands, we can also identify maximal observable islands:
+In addition to flow islands, we can also identify maximal-observable islands:
 ```@example 6bus
 islands = islandTopological(system, device)
 nothing # hide
 ```

-The results reveal the identification of two maximal observable islands:
+The results reveal the identification of two-maximal observable islands:
 ```@repl 6bus
 islands.island
 nothing # hide
 ```

-As observed, the devices `Meter 2` and `Meter 3` together merge the first, second, and third flow observable islands into one, as shown in Figure 4.
+As observed, the devices `Meter 2` and `Meter 3` together merge the first, second, and third flow-observable islands into one, as shown in Figure 4.
 ```@raw html
 <div style="text-align: center;">
     <img src="../../assets/observability/6bus_maximal.svg" width="430"/>
-    <p>Figure 4: Maximal observable islands in the 6-bus power system.</p>
+    <p>Figure 4: Maximal-observable islands in the 6-bus power system.</p>
 </div>
 &nbsp;
 ```

-From the standpoint of island identification, detecting power flow islands requires less computational effort compared to identifying maximal observable islands.
-However, when it comes to restoring observability, the process involving power flow islands tends to be more computationally demanding than with maximal observable islands.
+From the standpoint of island identification, detecting flow-observable islands requires less computational effort compared to identifying maximal-observable islands.
+However, when it comes to restoring observability, the process involving flow islands tends to be more computationally demanding than with maximal islands.

 ---